Garifuna

 The Garifuna people (/ˌɡɑːriːˈfuːnə/ GAR-ee-FOO-nə or [ɡa'ɾifuna]; pl.
-Garínagu in Garifuna) are a people of mixed free African and indigenous American ancestry that originated in the Caribbean island of Saint Vincent and speak Garifuna, an Arawakan language, and Vincentian Creole.
+Garínagu in Garifuna) are a people of mixed free African and Amerindian ancestry that originated in the Caribbean island of Saint Vincent and traditionally speak Garifuna, an Arawakan language.

-The Garifuna are the descendants of indigenous Arawak, Kalinago (Island Carib), and Afro-Caribbean people.
-The founding population of the Central American diaspora, estimated at 2,500 to 5,000 persons, were transplanted to the Central American coast from the Commonwealth Caribbean island of Saint Vincent, which was known to the Garinagu as Yurumein, in the Windward Islands in the British West Indies in the Lesser Antilles.
+The Garifuna are the descendants of Indigenous Arawak, Kalinago (Island Carib), and Afro-Caribbean people.
+The founding population of the Central American diaspora, estimated at 2,500 to 5,000 persons, were transplanted to Roatán from Saint Vincent, which was known to the Garinagu as Yurumein, in the Windward Islands of the Lesser Antilles.
 Small Garifuna communities still live in Saint Vincent and the Grenadines.
-The Garifuna diaspora abroad includes communities in Honduras, in the United States, and in Belize.
+The Garifuna diaspora abroad includes communities in Honduras, the United States, and Belize.

 Name

-In the Garifuna language, the endonym Garínagu refers to the people as a whole and the term Garífuna refers to an individual person, the culture, and the language.
-The terms Garífuna and Garínagu originated as African modifications of the Kalinago terms Karifuna and Kalinago respectively.
-The terms may have been used by the Garifuna to refer to themselves as early as the mid-17th century.
+In the Garifuna language, the endonym Garínagu (plural) refers to the people collectively, while Garífuna (singular) is used for an individual person, the language, and the culture.

+The terms derive from the 17th–18th-century Kalinago (Island Carib) self-designations Kalinago (the people) and Karifuna (“cassava-eating people”), which were adopted by the emerging Afro-Indigenous population on Saint Vincent.

+The change from initial /k/ to /g/ (Kalinago → Garínagu, Karifuna → Garífuna) is a regular case of word-initial consonant lenition (voicing of the voiceless stop /k/), a common process in language-contact situations and adult second-language acquisition, rather than evidence of systematic African phonological influence.

+Some 20th-century sources described this shift as an “African modification,” but modern linguistic scholarship no longer uses this characterisation.
+Garifuna is overwhelmingly Arawakan in grammar and core vocabulary, with only negligible African substrate.

+The terms may have been in use among the Garifuna as early as the mid-17th century.

 The Garifuna were historically known by the exonyms Caribs, Black Caribs, and Island Caribs.
 European explorers began to use the term Black Caribs in the 17th century.
-In the 18th century, English accounts used the terms Black Caribs and Yellow or Red Caribs to differentiate, with some ambiguity, two groups with a similar culture by their skin color.
-The British colonial use of the term Black Carib, particularly in William Young's Account of the Black Charaibs (1795), has been described in modern historiography as framing the majority of the indigenous St. Vincent population as "mere interlopers from Africa" who lacked claims to land possession in St. Vincent.
+In the 18th century, English accounts used the terms Black Caribs and Yellow or Red Caribs to differentiate, with some ambiguity, two groups with a very similar culture by their skin color.
+The British colonial use of the term Black Carib, particularly in William Young's Account of the Black Charaibs (1795), has been described in modern historiography as framing the majority of the Indigenous St. Vincent population as "mere interlopers from Africa" who lacked claims to land possession in St. Vincent.

 History

 Carib background

-The Carib people migrated from the mainland to the islands circa 1200, according to carbon dating of artifacts.
-They largely displaced, exterminated and assimilated the Taíno who were resident on the islands at the time.
+The Carib people migrated from South America to the Caribbean circa 1200, according to carbon dating of artifacts.
+According to Taíno testimonies, the Kalinago largely displaced, exterminated and assimilated the Taíno who were resident on the islands at the time, as well as the earlier Igneri.